How to Get a Master’s in Psychology – Your Complete Guide to Choosing a Master’s and What it Could Mean for Your Psychology Career

 Psychology careers with a master’s are virtually unlimited.
 It’s an unusual field in that your options with a master’s degree in psychology may actually be greater than with a doctorate.

 That’s because doctoral programs in psychology are almost entirely oriented toward creating either academic or clinical professionals in the field.
 There are relatively few specializations available, and much of your training will be in research and psychotherapy.

 But there are hundreds and hundreds of other uses for psychology in the world.
 Top tech companies are hungry for psychologists who understand what’s going through user’s minds as they navigate web pages or use software programs.
 Big manufacturers want to know how to increase productivity without over-stressing the workforce.
 Government agencies and non-profits need expert advice on social psychology as they role out public health initiatives.

 Most of those jobs need some kind of advanced degree.
 A bachelor’s just won’t cut it.
 Master’s programs open up all these options and more, and they do it at a lower cost and faster pace than a doctorate.

 Is it hard to get a master’s in psychology?

 Hard is all relative when you are talking about psychology degrees!
 Is a master’s degree in psychology tough to earn?
 You bet it is.
 Those people who want to hire you need to know you have real expertise in the field, which means you are going to study hard and long and prove your skills before you graduate.

-But the total cost of a master’s degree will only come to around $40,000, according to data from the National Center for Education Statistics from 2019.
+According to the National Center for Education Statistics (NCES), the national average graduate program tuition rate was about $20,000 for the 2020-2021 school year.
 That’s a fraction of what a doctorate would run you.
-And you have more freedom to choose your specializations and pick something you will enjoy, which always makes life easier.<!- mfunc search_btn -> <!- /mfunc search_btn ->
+And you have more freedom to choose your specializations and pick something you will enjoy, which always makes life easier.

 How many years does it take to get a master’s in psychology?